Athletes: Looking for Protection and Performance?

 Named for the way that they “bridge” the gaps between teeth lost to trauma or decay, bridges restore your smile’s health and beauty by placing durable artificial teeth where your natural teeth are missing.
 If your missing teeth make you feel self-conscious, or you’re noticing problems with speaking, chewing, or other everyday tasks, ask Dr. Dr. Deller-Quinn if a bridge may be right for you.
 Created and only able to be removed by your dentist, bridges offer a comfortable, semi-permanent option that can enhance your smile and improve the health of your natural teeth.

 Canker sores, also known as aphthous ulcers, are a common occurrence and can be very uncomfortable.
 The cause of canker sores is not known but for anyone who has experienced cankers, they know that these ulcers can be quite painful and impair our ability to eat, drink, sleep or speak.
-We offer laser therapy to treat canker sores.
-Studies have shown that low-level laser therapy can help lesions to completely heal within 3-4 days.
-Treating aphthous ulcers with laser therapy can decrease the healing time, pain, size and the recurrence of the lesion.
-Also, for unknown reasons, once an area is lasered, an aphthous ulcer will not return to the same area.
-The appointment only takes 20 minutes and results are amazing!
+There are a variety of strategies that we can offer to treat and manage this condition.

 -The laser deadens the nerve cells around the area of the cold sore providing almost instant relief.